ARMmbed/mbed-os-5-docs/docs/reference/configuration/configuration.md

 <output truncated for brevity>
 ```

-You may find that configuration naming does not always describe the parameter's purpose adequately.
 Use the `-v` switch to include the help text defined with the configuration parameter, where the value of the configuration parameter is defined, and other details.
 The command `mbed compile --config -v` in the same application as above prints:

 ```
 Configuration parameters